Welcome to SpitfireSpares.com airframe section

 Above the Mosquito under construction you can see the tail unit in the lower left of the picture.

-This is a large peace please contact me for a shipping quote.
+This is a large piece please contact me for a shipping quote.
 It measures 1.75 M long x 0.62 M wide.

 £1200